Admissions

 - Two recommendations from professors familiar with the student’s academic qualifications.
 Letters may be written in English, Spanish or Portuguese.

-- TOEFL (minimum scores: 550 on paper-based test, 213 on computer-based test, or 90 on the internet-based test) or IELTS (minimum score: 7.0)
+- Test Score Guidelines: TOEFL (minimum scores: 550 on paper-based test, 213 on computer-based test, or 90 on the internet-based test), IELTS (minimum score: 7.0), or MET (minimum score: 61).
+Please note that the GRE is NOT required for admission to this program.

 Students interested in pursuing a PhD in Spanish and Portuguese are encouraged to find a second intellectual “home” in an interdisciplinary cluster.